 "People are always telling us to be kind to animals, but when we are, they scream.
 'Ooh, don't bring that dirty creature here!'" said Ravi.
 "Do you know how hard it is just to get a little milk from the kitchen?
 Paati saw me with a glass in my hand just now.
 I told her I'm very hungry, I want to drink it, but the way she looked at me!
 I had to drink most of it to throw her off the scent.
 Then she wanted the tumbler back.
 'Paati, Paati, I'll wash it myself, why should I put you to trouble', I told her.
-I had to run and pour the mislead her so that she won't understand the real purpose descendent of, or comes from, the same family
+I had to run and pour the won't understand the real purpose milk into this coconut shell and then run back and wash the tumbler and put it back before she got really suspicious.
+Now we have to think of some other way to feed Mahendran."